What is application & identity migration

 Big fails of “Bang Bang” migrations

-When a company insists on a “Big Bang” migration to speed up the process, they set themselves up for failure.
+When a company insists on a “big bang” migration to speed up the process, it sets itself up for failure.
 Why?
 It becomes an all-or-nothing situation.
 They are gambling with their valuable data.
 If it succeeds, great, but most of the time, that’s not what happens.

 The Big Bang approach also assumes you can fully shut off legacy identity.
-The reality is that you need coexistence so you can gradually replace old with new.
-You can’t get all the apps and identity done at once, instead you need to move in batches as you can do the work.
+The reality is that you need coexistence so you can gradually replace the old with the new.
+You can’t get all the apps and identity done at once.
+Instead, you need to move in batches as you can do the work.

 Migrating apps is a manual process.
 It takes roughly three to nine months and $100,000 to re-code each app to work with a different identity system.
 It’s time-consuming, expensive, and in some cases, not even possible.
 Many organizations are stuck between a rock and a hard place, though, when it comes to migrations.